 Eyebrow Approach to Clipping

-At Froedtert & MCW health network, we are able to perform aneurysm clipping by making a small incision in your eyebrow followed by a small opening in your skull.
+At Froedtert & MCW health network, we are able to perform brain aneurysm clipping by making a small incision in your eyebrow followed by a small opening in your skull.
 In addition to a smaller incision and smaller skull opening than traditional approaches, it is a shorter procedure with less recovery time.
 After healing, the tiny scar is covered by your eyebrow hair.
 There is also less pain and scalp numbness than there is with a standard approach.

-The eyebrow approach to clip an aneurysm carries the same risks as other approaches.
+The eyebrow approach to clip a brain aneurysm carries the same risks as other approaches.
 It takes about three hours to complete the procedure.
 You can expect to spend one or two days in the hospital followed by 10 days at home with minimal lifting.
 After that, you can return to your normal activities.